neharkarvishal/neharkarvishal.github.io/_posts/2018-09-3-Build-a-Blog-With-Jekyll-and-GitHub-Pages.md

 ## Getting started with Jekyll

 Jekyll is a simple, extendable, static site generator.
-You give it text written in your favorite markup language and it churns through layouts to create a static website.
-Throughout that process you can tweak how you want the site URLs to look, what data gets displayed in the layout, and more.

 To use [Jekyll](https://jekyllrb.com/), we need [Ruby](https://www.ruby-lang.org/en/) and [RubyGems](https://rubygems.org/).
-Jekyll is written in Ruby and RubyGems is a package manager for Ruby.
+Jekyll is written in Ruby.

 Install Jekyll and bundler gems: